troyk-26/idx-exchange/README.md

 ## Dataset

-The analysis was performed using 12 months of CRMLS sold property data from June 2025 to May 2026.
-The notebook assumes the dataset has already been downloaded and is available locally.
+The analysis is performed using 31 months of CRMLS sold property data from 30 datasets.
+The most recent month is used as the test dataset and the 30 months immediately preceding contain the training data for the predictive models.
+The notebooks assume the dataset has already been downloaded and is available locally.

 ## Week 1